qiulimao/pyspider/docs/Command-Line.md

 **NOTE: WebUI is not running in one mode.**

 In `one` mode, results will be written to stdout by default.
-You can capture them via `pyspider one > result.txt`.
+You can capture them via `weblocust one > result.txt`.

 #### [SCRIPTS]